-information on produce including orange juice.
-The Produce Manufacturing Association personnel helped us compile all information pertaining to orange juice around the time of the two shocks.
 In addition, we contacted all local TV stations in the Chicago area as well as the networks including CNN.
-We received information from WGN-Channel 9 and CNN.8
+We received information from WGN-Channel 9 and CNN.9

 After collecting these materials, we analyzed their content.
-Content Analysis, which is a systematic technique for analyzing a message content, is guided by rules to minimize the possibility that the findings reflect the analyst's subjective predispositions (Holsti 1969; Kassarjian 1977).
-We had two research assistants independently analyze the contents of all the material collected and summarize their main theme.
-The findings reported below are based on consensus between the two researchers.
+Content Analysis, which is a systematic technique for analyzing a message content, is guided by rules to minimize the possibility that the findings reflect the analyst's subjective predispositions (Holsti, 1969; and Kassarjian, 1977).
+We had two research assistants independently analyze the contents of all the material collected and summarize their main theme.10 The findings reported below are based on consensus between the two researchers.
 This is a conservative approach since it requires that both researchers agree on the theme of all the reports.
-In published studies, an 80 percent or higher agreement is considered acceptable (Kassarjian 1977).
-10 Although, there is always a possibility of some bias when it comes to interpretation of the content of some information, we should note that in most cases the interpretation of the news reports we collected were relatively straightforward and necessitated very little subjective judgment because of the factual nature of the information.
-This factual nature of the information collected also diminished our concern regarding any potential journalistic inaccuracy of the reports themselves.
+In published studies, an 80% or higher agreement is considered acceptable (Kassarjian, 1977).11 Although, there is always a possibility of some bias when it comes to interpretation of the content of some information, we should note that in most cases the interpretation of the news reports we collected were relatively straightforward and necessitated very little subjective judgement because of the factual nature of the information collected also diminished our concern regarding any potential journalistic inaccuracy of the reports themselves.
 Based on the content analysis of all information collected we conclude that there were some fundamental differences between the two cost shocks in terms of their size, persistence, and information.
-These findings along with the information collected are described in section 3.11
+These findings along with the information collected are described in Section 4.12